California Penal Code 29800(a)(1): Possession of a Firearm by a Prohibited Person

-A ﬁrearm is any device designed to be used as a weapon, from which a projectile is expelled or discharged through a barrel by the force of an explosion or other form of combustion.
-A ﬁrearm does not need to be in working order if it was designed to shoot and appears capable of shooting.
+A firearm refers to any device designed as a weapon that expels or discharges a projectile through a barrel by means of an explosion or combustion.
+It is not necessary for a firearm to be in working order as long as it was designed to shoot and appears capable of doing so.

-A person does not have to actually hold or touch something to possess it.
-It is enough if the person has to control over it/the right to control it, either personally or through another person.
-This can be found if a gun is in the glove box of a car that is registered to you, for example.
-This is the difference between what is called actual and constructive possession.
-To have actual possession of a firearm means that you are literally holding the firearm, as simple as that.
-Constructive possession means that you had the right to control the firearm or the right to control the person who actually possessed the firearm.
+Possession of something can be established even without physically holding or touching it.
+It is sufficient if a person has control over it or the right to control it, either personally or through another individual.
+For instance, if a gun is found in the glove box of a car registered to you, it can be considered constructive possession.
+This concept differentiates between actual possession and constructive possession.
+Actual possession entails physically holding the firearm, while constructive possession refers to having the right to control the firearm or the person in possession of it.

-Some common examples of firearms here are guns, handguns, rifles, shotguns, pellet guns, BB guns, and paintball guns.
-Toy guns are specifically excluded from this section.
+Examples of firearms include guns, handguns, rifles, shotguns, pellet guns, BB guns, and paintball guns.
+It’s important to note that toy guns are specifically excluded from this section.

 A conviction under this section is not a wobbler but instead is a straight felony offense.
 If you are convicted under this section, you could be sentenced to upwards of 16 months, two or three years in State Prison.
 You would be required to serve 50% of that sentence.